safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 ### Prerequisites

 1. [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-2. 3 externally-owned accounts with testnet ETH in at least one account
+2. 3 externally-owned accounts with Testnet ETH in at least one account

 ### Install dependencies

-First, we'll need to install some dependences from `safe-core-sdk` and the `ethers` library.
+First, we'll need to install some dependencies from `safe-core-sdk` and the `ethers` library.

 To interact with Ethereum and other EVM blockchains in Node, we can either use: web3.js or ethers.js.
 In this tutorial, we'll use the ethers.js library.
 To use `web3js`, see [Instantiate an EthAdapter section in Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#instantiate-an-ethadapter).